Frequently Asked Questions

 A: In a social dance event, or a “social” as most bachateros call it,

 the focus is simply on dancing to music with others.
 Unlike the Practice zone, it’s not very common to stop mid-song to discuss or break down moves, unless you and your partner both agree on having more of a “practice approach”.
 But still, you should always do what you feel like, since dancing should come from your heart, as long as you’re respecting everyone else around you.
+Some people dance non-stop at socials, and some people combine dancing and just hanging out with friends and new people.

 Q: What kind of clothes & shoes should i wear?